 I love anything and everything to do with traveling and being outdoors!
 My family and I are avid tent campers and have been to most states on the south and eastern coasts of the U.S. I camp throughout the United States AT LEAST 4 times during the year.
 My love of camping led me to an organization known as AGLP (Alaska Great Lakes Program) through my school, where I and 70+ others drove in rental vans and tent camped throughout the state of Alaska for a whole month.
 Through this organization we were expected to cook, clean, do laundry, wash dishes, learn money management, set up and take down our campsites, all on our own.
 Some of the projects we worked on while in Alaska were water testing, hiked glaciers, ice fields, and mountains, tide pooled, whale watched, halibut fishing, explored fjords, fish hatcheries, toured Denali National Park, and visited multiple museums along the way.
 My first trip to Alaska, I was a part of the interview committee and would interview random people for the organization's blog.
 The second time I went back to Alaska I was a "Junior Leader" and helped with the younger students create videos for the blog.
 My love for the outdoors, gardening, recycling, and the general well-being of Mother Nature has sparked my curiosity and has led me to wanting to learn more about sustainability, permaculture, and organic farming.
 I also enjoy being creative and expressing myself through my art, whether its D.I.Y. projects, painting, drawing, or the clothes I wear.

-As for traveling outside the U.S., so far I've been to Mexico four times, Costa Rica four times, Canada multiple times, and Belize.
+As for traveling outside the U.S., so far I've been to Mexico four times, Costa Rica four times, Canada multiple times, Guatemala twice, Belize, Honduras and Nicaragua.
 I fell in love with Costa Rica the very first time I stepped off the plane, and I find myself continuing to make my way back there each chance I get!
 This past November, 2017-January, 2018 I did a solo backpacking trip throughout Costa Rica, where I volunteered using Workaway at three different locations.
 At these locations I helped checked people in at a yoga retreat, worked at a sustainable farm, and was an assistant water rapelling tour guide.

 Cooking / shopping